Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 2. CPC, with assistance from its members, develops a specification and researches the supplier market for the commodity or service in question

-3. CPC carries out a competitive tendering exercise in compliance with Public Sector Procurement rules, inviting tenders from all suitable suppliers.
-The tender specification sets out how the framework will be accessed by CPC members
+3. CPC carries out a competitive tendering exercise in compliance with public sector procurement legislation, inviting tenders from all suitable suppliers

-4. A supplier or (more usually) a panel of several suppliers is selected, based on a number of criteria including price, quality and service
+4. A panel of several suppliers is selected, based on criteria including price, quality and service

-5. CPC prepares a User Guide that explains to members how to use the framework
+5. CPC prepares a User Guide that explains how to use the framework

 6. CPC manages and improves the performance of the framework throughout its life